PPWO LOGO

 In general, under the Fair Labor Standards Act (FLSA), a person must satisfy three criteria to qualify as exempt from federal overtime pay requirements: first, they must make a salary; second, that salary must be more than $684/week ($35,568 annually); and third, their “primary duty” must be consistent with those common to executive, administrative, or professional positions.

-On August 30, DOL released its notice of proposed rulemaking (NPRM) altering the overtime pay regulations under the FLSA.
-The proposal makes significant changes to the regulations governing who qualifies for the “executive, administrative, and professional” (EAP) – or “white collar” – exemption.
-The workers who qualify for the white collar exemption are ineligible for overtime pay for any hours over 40 worked in a given workweek.
-The rule:
+On April 23, 2024, DOL released its final rule altering the overtime pay regulations under the FLSA.
+The rule makes significant changes to the regulations governing who qualifies for the “executive, administrative, and professional” (EAP) – or “white collar” – exemption.
+The workers who qualify for the white collar exemption are not eligible for overtime pay for any hours over 40 worked in a given workweek.

-• Automatically updates both thresholds every three years by tying them to their respective percentiles of weekly earnings; and
+• Automatically updates both thresholds every three years by tying them to their respective percentiles of weekly earnings.

 Automatic updates, moreover, will mean DOL will increase the threshold regardless of the economic circumstances at the time.
 This will inevitably exacerbate any economic problems, like today’s supply chain disruptions, worker shortages, and high inflation.
 Forced increases in labor costs at economically vulnerable times will have dangerous consequences.

-Proof of the negative impact of drastic changes to the overtime regulations can be seen in the sheer number and variety of organizations and industries that submitted comments to DOL on the Obama-era rulemaking.
+Proof of the negative impact of drastic changes to the overtime regulations can be seen in the sheer number and variety of organizations and industries that submitted comments to DOL on the new rulemaking.
 PPWO itself is composed of a range of industries representing private sector businesses, nonprofit organizations, higher education institutions, and state and local public entities.
-It’s clear that a radical change to the overtime regulations would negatively impact every aspect of the economy.
+It’s clear that radical changes to the overtime regulations would negatively impact every aspect of the economy.

-• The Biden administration issued a new proposed rulemaking on the overtime regulations in August 2023.
+• In April 2024, the Biden administration issued a new final rule altering the overtime regulations.

-• The proposal increases the minimum salary threshold by nearly 55% and automatically updates the threshold every three years.
+• The rule increases the minimum salary threshold by nearly 65% and automatically updates the threshold every three years.

 • A WomanTrend survey found that 63% of the public agree a “one-size-fits-all” approach to overtime rules is inappropriate for the different industries and various regions of the country.